functionland/docs/docs/index.md

 The FULA network will enable a free and open market for service providers.
 This means BOX customers can become not just a consumer but also a producer in this new ecosystem.

-Its a positive sum protocol for everyone.
+It's a positive sum protocol for everyone.

 Like what you hear?
 Become a pioneer and join us on our journey in bringing Web3 to the mainstream today!